~ This article may contain affiliate links. I only suggest product or services I believe will benefit my readers. All opinions are 100% mine! ~

 Products You Need:

-- Convertkit Email: Convertkit is easy to create newsletters and automations (sending emails in a sequence like for an email course or product launch).
+- Convertkit Email: Convertkit is easy to create newsletters and automation (sending emails in a sequence like for an email course or product launch).
 Convertkit is simple to use with the abilities of more expensive email services (like tagging and segmenting) without the big cost.
 They even have landing pages and forms (not very good looking but if you’re on a budget, definitely usable!).